mwalczyk/miura-ori/README.md

 The procedure outlined above generates the topology (i.e. geometric "structure") of the crease pattern, but it doesn't actually handle the assignment of the creases.
 Per `Chapter 2` of Lang's book, we will refer to creases running along the horizontal direction as **minor folds** and creases running along the vertical direction as **major folds**.
 Creases should be assigned as follows:
 - Minor folds alternate between mountain and valley folds as we traverse the crease pattern from left to right
 - Successive rows of the crease pattern start with opposite assignments (i.e. if the first row starts with a mountain fold, the next row would start with a valley fold, etc.)
-- Major folds are assignment so that the surrounding vertices are so-called "bird's-foot" vertices
+- Major folds are assigned so that the surrounding vertices become "bird's-foot" vertices (explained below)
-- All edges along the border of the crease pattern are marked as "border" edges, which do not have an assignment and do not fold
+- All edges along the border of the crease pattern are marked as "border" edges, which do not have an assignment or target fold angle

 Bird's-foot vertices are degree-4 vertices with 2 consecutive smallest sectors, where the shared crease between these two sectors is a mountain fold, and the other three creases are valley folds (or vice-versa).
 A single bird's-foot vertex is show in the crease pattern below: